Exciting Community Engagement Strategies for Plan-Making

 On the other hand, if you're a planner, letting citizens get into discussions with one another around the displays can be very useful.

-Public Hearings and Less Formal Meetings
+Public Hearings and Less Formal Meetings About Planning Issues

-Many governments are required by law to hold public hearings as a method of public participation in particular types of legal actions, commonly including development approvals, zoning matters, and formal adoption of plans.
 If you wish to hold a public hearing about a plan, do it near the end of the process when you think most concepts are fully developed and you need to do a check to make sure community engagement is still positive.

 Less formal meetings commonly are better for obtaining true feedback and building long-range community engagement.
 Many are intimidated by the mechanics of a public hearing, including being sworn in, having to sign in, having to state your name and address for the record, being tape recorded, being recorded for local cable television, and all kinds of things that may occur.

-If you are able to hold a meeting within the affected neighborhood, and can conduct it without any reference to any procedures except perhaps Roberts Rules of Order if things get out of hand, that's best.
+If you are able to hold a meeting within the affected neighborhood, and can conduct it without reference to any procedures except perhaps Roberts Rules of Order if things get out of hand, that's best.

 At the meeting, the person who will be doing the majority of the decision-making about what is written into the plan should be either in attendance or facilitating the meeting.
 If he or she is a poor facilitator, and gets stuck in filibustering for or defending his or her own ideas, choose someone else.
-Allow the plan-maker to sit on the podium, but let someone adept at working the audience make sure that everyone is recognized and awarded an appropriate amount of time.

 If you have topics you definitely want to hear about, prepare and distribute an agenda and go down the list.
 Don't leave it to chance that an important topic will be mentioned.